DeskX11/DeskX/README.md

 You should take into account that the better the picture quality, the larger the packet size, and this will increase the delay.
 This moment will always be a compromise between quality and speed.
 To improve the quality of the picture, you can decrease the value of the parameter `--compression`.
 Also, to reduce distortion associated with shadow windows and other visual nuances, run the program with the `--disable-vert` parameter.

+## Why is the palette parameter needed?

+When you run the program in palette mode, a file is created that stores the 255 most popular colors on your screen so that the compressor can later refer to these colors and not transmit them over the network.
+Since the process of generating the palette takes some time, it was decided to render it in a separate mode.
+For comfortable work, first run the program with `--cmd=palette` and the program will generate a palette file.
+Then you can run the program with `--cmd=rat` and remotely access the connection without delay.
+By running the program with `--cmd=all`, you will first wait for the palette to be generated and only after that you will be able to connect to the server.

 ## Can't open X-Display.

 This error usually occurs when you try to start `dxs` via ssh.
 To solve it, you need to specify the `--display` and `--xauth` arguments.